FAIRplus/the-fair-cookbook/content/recipes/applied-examples/eubopen-hcs-bioimage_matched.md

 ## Repositories for high-content screening data

-Given the high volume and velocity of HCS data, you might find yourself wanting to deposit your data as soon as possible into a public repository (URL_TO_INSERT_TERM_320 https://fairsharing.org/search?recordType=repository) , away from your HCS instrument.
+Given the high volume and velocity of HCS data, you might find yourself wanting to deposit your data as soon as possible into a public repository, away from your HCS instrument.

 A typical alternative set-up is the availability of large network-connected storage, which is used to store the intermediate data until it is analyzed by automated methods.

-A possibility to start is the BioImage Archive (URL_TO_INSERT_RECORD-NAME_321 https://fairsharing.org/FAIRsharing.x38D2k) , which allows to deposit any files in a submission.
+A possibility to start is the BioImage Archive (URL_TO_INSERT_RECORD-NAME_171 https://fairsharing.org/FAIRsharing.x38D2k) , which allows to deposit any files in a submission.

-Each submission receives a persistent identifier (URL_TO_INSERT_TERM_322 https://fairsharing.org/search?recordType=identifier_schema)  in the sense of an URL (URL_TO_INSERT_RECORD-ABBREV_323 https://fairsharing.org/FAIRsharing.9d38e2)  promised to be persistent; individual files do not receive individual identifier (URL_TO_INSERT_TERM_324 https://fairsharing.org/search?recordType=identifier_schema) s, but are accessible via HTTP-resolvable URLs.
+Each submission receives a persistent identifier in the sense of an URL (URL_TO_INSERT_RECORD-ABBREV_172 https://fairsharing.org/FAIRsharing.9d38e2)  promised to be persistent; individual files do not receive individual identifiers, but are accessible via HTTP-resolvable URLs.

-You will need to find your own way to represent your data in BioImage Archive (URL_TO_INSERT_RECORD-NAME_326 https://fairsharing.org/FAIRsharing.x38D2k)  or similar repositories (URL_TO_INSERT_TERM_325 https://fairsharing.org/search?recordType=repository) , as no community-agreed standard (URL_TO_INSERT_TERM_327 https://fairsharing.org/search?fairsharingRegistry=Standard) s exist.
+You will need to find your own way to represent your data in BioImage Archive (URL_TO_INSERT_RECORD-NAME_173 https://fairsharing.org/FAIRsharing.x38D2k)  or similar repositories, as no community-agreed standards exist.

-An exemplar of a data deposition including informat (URL_TO_INSERT_TERM_328 https://fairsharing.org/search?recordType=model_and_format) ion about the assayed compounds and links to raw data, description of the analysis pipeline, and processed images can be retrieved using this [BioStudies](https://www.ebi.ac.uk/biostudies/) accession number:
+An exemplar of a data deposition including information about the assayed compounds and links to raw data, description of the analysis pipeline, and processed images can be retrieved using this [BioStudies](https://www.ebi.ac.uk/biostudies/) accession number:
 [S-BIAD145](https://www.ebi.ac.uk/biostudies/studies/S-BIAD145)